dagger/dagger/docs/current/guides/205271-replace-dockerfile.md

 slug: /205271/replace-dockerfile
 displayed_sidebar: 'current'
 category: "guides"
-tags: ["go"]
+tags: ["go", "python", "nodejs"]
 authors: ["Kyle Penfound", "Vikram Vaswani"]
 date: "2023-01-07"
 ---

+import Tabs from "@theme/Tabs";
+import TabItem from "@theme/TabItem";

-# Replace a Dockerfile with Go
+# Replace a Dockerfile with Go (or Python, or Node.js)

 ## Introduction

-This guide explains how to use the Dagger Go SDK to perform all the same operations that you would typically perform with a Dockerfile, except using Go.
+This guide explains how to use a Dagger SDK to perform all the same operations that you would typically perform with a Dockerfile, except using Go, Python or Node.js.
 You will learn how to:

-- Create a Dagger client in Go
+- Create a Dagger client
-- Write a Dagger pipeline in Go to:
+- Write a Dagger pipeline to:
   - Configure a container with all required dependencies and environment variables
   - Download and build the application source code in the container
   - Set the container entrypoint